maxcorbeau/dorel.github.io/service-manual/contribute-to-the-service-manual/contribute-to-the-manual.md

 draft: false
 ---

-Every employee of Dorel or every freelancer or agency that works for Dorel is welcome to contribute to the service design manual.
-In this manual we explain _how Dorel creates services for its customers_.
-Customers can be people who buy Dorel products, but also internal customers, like a marketing team that uses a digital service.
+Every employee of Dorel Juvenile or every freelancer or agency that works for Dorel Juvenile is welcome to contribute to the service design manual.
+In this manual we explain _how Dorel Juvenile creates services for its customers_.
+Customers can be people who buy Dorel Juvenile products, but also internal customers, like a marketing team that uses a digital service.

 ## How to write an article for the Service Manual?